Guest post by Greg d’Aboville.

 - Segment your different scenarios according to the page the user is on.
 For example, “Would you like more articles about Z?
 Leave your email below” on articles about Z.

 Now that you have a handful of simple techniques to apply to your strategy, it’s time to go boost your mobile lead generation efforts.
+Be sure to take advantage of the free ecommerce tools from AddThis to help you grow your online store!

 Have you tried one of these techniques yet?
 If so, share your experience in the comments!